 Kallen Law Firm, LLC has over 45 years of combined experience handling business valuation and distribution in relation to divorce and property division.
-Our St. Louis divorce lawyers handle your case with the utmost precision to ensure your contributions are recognized in property division arrangements.
+Our business valuation lawyer handles your case with the utmost precision to ensure your contributions are recognized in property division arrangements.

 One of the most challenging aspects of dividing a business in a divorce is the valuation of the business property.
 Our firm works closely with forensic accountants and other highly-qualified experts to help us determine the business valuation of a closely-held business.

 A closely-held business is a business that is owned by only a few stockholders.